Pseudeurotium ovale: Pathology

 Pseudeurotium ovale has not been found to be causative in human disease.
 It has only ever been identified in a few cases of onychomycosis of the toe nails in elderly individuals.
 Finger nails are very rarely infected by P. ovale.
 In instances of P. ovale colonization of toenails, it was found with a dermatophyte, such as Trichophyton rubrum, or in an immunocompromised individual.
 The nail appearance was severely altered, presenting with discolouration, and had lost their structural integrity.
 In one infection, the dermatophyte Trichophyton rubrum was identified as the causative agent.
 Pseudeurotium ovale has also been found with Cephalosporium sp. in cases of onychomycosis; however their role in disease was unclear.

 Medical applications

 Some toxins produced by Pseudeurotium ovale have been found to have antimicrobial effects, and can act ton the immune response, dampening it in some cases.
 Ovalicin is a secondary metabolite, produced by the mycelium.
 Its main component is β-trans-bergamotene, a volatile organic compound in sesquiterpene class.
-Environmental stressors, such as competition with other fungi or nutrient depravation, can trigger P. ovale to produce ovalicin as a response.
+Environmental stressors, such as competition with other fungi or nutrient deprivation, can trigger P. ovale to produce ovalicin as a response.
 Past studies have demonstrated the potential for ovalicin as a tumour suppressing drug, as it targets methionine aminopeptidase type 2.
 This protein is common to endothelial cells and is necessary for the formation of new blood vessels, which allow tumour growth. β-trans-begamotene is also produced by Aspergillus fumigatus.